About Dr. Dugan

 Wabash County Hospital was the first to join the Indiana Community Cancer Care program network, and Dr. Dugan continues to practice there today.

 Dr. Dugan has a strong commitment to research and led a nationally recognized landmark study published in the Journal of Clinical Oncology in 1999 relative to depressive symptoms in cancer patients.
-He was also instrumental in the inception of a quality-of-life symptom assessment screening research pilot project led by Community Care in conjunction with an affiliate of the MD Anderson Cancer Center in Texas.
+He was also instrumental in the inception of a quality-of-life symptom assessment screening research pilot project led by Community Cancer Care.
 The goal of the pilot was to integrate a scientifically valid, internet assisted assessment process into the routine, daily care of cancer patients.
 It enabled patients to report their symptoms by answering questions via telephone or via computer connected to the Internet in their home or at the cancer clinic.

 Dr. Dugan has also participated in many other clinical research trials and has written numerous articles and abstracts that have been published in books and peer-review publications.